akkadotnet/akka.net/docs/articles/persistence/event-sourcing.md

 It is possible to delete all messages (journaled by a single persistent actor) up to a specified sequence number; Persistent actors may call the `DeleteMessages` method to this end.

-Deleting messages in event sourcing based applications is typically either not used at all, or used in conjunction with snapshotting, i.e. after a snapshot has been successfully stored, a `DeleteMessages` (`ToSequenceNr`) up until the sequence number of the data held by that snapshot can be issued to safely delete the previous events while still having access to the accumulated state during replays - by loading the snapshot.
+Deleting messages in event sourcing based applications is typically either not used at all, or used in conjunction with snap-shotting, i.e. after a snapshot has been successfully stored, a `DeleteMessages` (`ToSequenceNr`) up until the sequence number of the data held by that snapshot can be issued to safely delete the previous events while still having access to the accumulated state during replays - by loading the snapshot.

 > [!WARNING]
 > If you are using [Persistence Query](xref:persistence-query), query results may be missing deleted messages in a journal, depending on how deletions are implemented in the journal plugin.
 Unless you use a plugin which still shows deleted messages in persistence query results, you have to design your application so that it is not affected by missing messages.